icebert04/icebert04.github.io/sponsors.md

 A European themed restaurant inside the premises of Merville Park, Parañaque.
 They sell different varities of sausages, dairy products, deli groceries, and an array of great wine selection.
-This cozy restaurant is beisde the club's swimming pool where you can have your favorite menu (International Favorites or Asian Delights) right in there terrace.
+This cozy restaurant is beside the club's swimming pool where you can have your favorite menu (International Favorites or Asian Delights) right in their terrace.

 ---------------------------------------------------------------------------------------